i-on-project/teams/README.md

 The i-on Teams project provides a system  providing apps for both students and teachers made to improve efficacy and help with the management of GitHub repositories, in a classroom context.

+## OAuth App

+The OAuth App used to authenticate users on our applications on Github, is associated with the [i-on Teams](https://github.com/i-on-Teams) organization.

 ## Repository organization

 * [Code](code)